SyedMuhammadRehan/SyedMuhammadRehan/README.md

-- 👋 Hi, I’m Syed Muhammad Rehan, Flutter mobile app developer.
+- 👋 Hi, I’m Syed Muhammad Rehan, the Flutter mobile app developer.
-- 👀 I’m interested in Flutter and Ai things.
+- 👀 I’m interested in Flutter and AI things.
-- 💻 I have 1 year+ experience but still learning Flutter and deep learning 'cz it's a deep ocean.
+- 💻 I have 2 years of experience but I am still learning Flutter for more improvements and deep learning 'cz it's a deep ocean.
-- 📱  I’m looking to collaborate on Flutter with deep learning Application.
+- 📱  I’m looking to collaborate on Flutter with deep learning Applications.
-- ⭐ I used to share v.informatic Flutter related material on my Facebook page: https://www.facebook.com/flutterwithrehan
+- ⭐ I used to share v.informatic Flutter-related material on my Facebook page: https://www.facebook.com/flutterwithrehan
 - 📫 How to reach me ???
 LinkedIn https://www.linkedin.com/in/syedrehan55

 <!---